swl1020/react-flask-notes/README.md

 This project was created by following various tutorials and Stack Overflow threads, with the intention of gaining a better understanding of Python and React, coming from a PHP and Vue background.

-This code is likely not optimal, but it gives a decent attempt to provide a backing that handles basic CRUD operations and a frontend that provides basic display and input.
+This code is likely not optimal, but it gives a decent attempt to provide a backend that handles basic CRUD operations and a frontend that provides basic display and input.

 ### To run